HiLab-git/SSL4MIS/README.md

 # Semi-supervised-learning-for-medical-image-segmentation.
-A collection of semi-supervised learning for medical image segmentation
+A collection of semi-supervised learning for medical image segmentation.

 |Date|First and Last Authors|Title|Code|Reference|
 |---|---|---|---|---|